BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 ## Give experience: `experience`

 Gives the specified amount of experience points to the player.
 You can give levels by adding the `level` argument.
-You can also define decimal numbers for level, for example `experience 1.5 level` will give 1 level and half.
+You can also define decimal numbers when giving levels, for example `experience 1.5 level` will give 1 level and half.

 !!! example
     ```YAML